timknapp12/react-native-expo49-bitcoinjs-lib/README.md

 React Native-ready fork of [react-native-expo-bitcoinjs-lib](https://github.com/maooricio/react-native-expo-bitcoinjs-lib) which was a fork of the [original bitcoinjs package](https://github.com/bitcoinjs/bitcoinjs-lib).

 I needed a bitcoinjs-lib version that was compatible with react-native and expo sdk 49.
 The repo I forked [react-native-expo-bitcoinjs-lib](https://github.com/maooricio/react-native-expo-bitcoinjs-lib) used `expo-random`, which is deprecated and no longer supported in expo sdk 49.
 So I replaced the code using `expo-random` with `expo-crypto`.
 Test first before you trust it!
-It should have the same functionality and API as [bitcoinjs-lib](https://github.com/bitcoinjs/bitcoinjs-lib).

 ## Installation